 - Please book an appointment to submit your application in person.
-You may apply three months before the start of your planned trip at the earliest.
 Book an appointment with the Visa Section.

 Please do not send any documents to the Visa Section unless requested to do so, particularly not prior to the submission of your visa application.
 We are not able to store such documents and will not know to which application they belong.
 Please always bring all necessary documents with you to your appointment.

 In order to submit your application, please attend your appointment in person at the Foreign Mission responsible for your consular district.
 Visa applications may be submitted by duly authorized representatives of professional, cultural and sports associations on behalf of their members, or by educational institutions on behalf of their students.
 In this case, submitting complete and conclusive documentation is of major importance.
 During this appointment, we kindly ask you to submit all of your application documents, pay the fee and answer questions about your planned trip.
 Your fingerprints will also be taken on this occasion.
 Fingerprints will also have to be taken in cases where the application was filed by a representative of an association or educational institution.
 In general, all applications have to be submitted in person.